Danube Cycling Path – The Ultimate Guide

 Rent a bike along the Danube cycle route

-If you are not on a long journey and you want to travel more freely without having to pack and ship the bikes, you might think of renting one on site.
+If you are not on a long journey and you want to travel more freely without having to pack and ship the bikes, you might think of renting one on-site.

-Renting a bike is more expensive than taking one’s own, taking the train with a bike is quite simple in many of the countries involved in the route so, if you plan to travel for a couple of weeks always on a bike, probably rental is not the best option.
+Renting a bike is more expensive than taking one’s own, taking the train with a bike is quite simple in many of the countries involved in the route so, if you plan to travel for a couple of weeks always on a bike, probably rent is not the best option.

-If, however, you think of pedaling only sections and then move by train or bus to other destinations, renting could be a convenient choice.
+If, however, you think of pedaling only sections and then moving by train or bus to other destinations, renting could be a convenient choice.
 Naturally, the services and costs change according to the country you are in, in general:

 • in Austria, from information found on the net, prices do not seem very friendly, some services offer discounts if you are in a group, 100€ for two bikes, 120 for three bikes… to which you have to add the 15€ x pannier (if you are not provided).
 It is also possible to rent an electric bike, the cost is the same;